 3. Is A Cup of Coffee or a Sip of Brandy a Good Way to Warm Up?

 Nope.
-You catch cold from a virus, not from cold temperatures.
+You catch colds from viruses, not from cold temperatures.
 However, cold weather can weaken your immune system, making you an easier target!
 Here are some other ways to avoid getting colds.

 Check out our windchill temperature chart for more information on surviving hypothermia and frostbite.